myfreecomm/nexaas-id-client-python/README.md

 ## API client

-The API client is resposible for dealing with Nexaas ID API.
+The API client is responsible for dealing with Nexaas ID API.

 You can get it this way: